 Back in 2010, Uber led to a revolution in the taxi market.
 Since its inception, there is no looking back for this ride hailing giant.
 Initially, it started as a transportation company with a number of experienced and licensed drivers, providing on-demand taxi services.
 The basic idea was to connect passengers with the drivers through a mobile application.

 The idea to create Uber like app sneaked through the minds of founders -Travis Kalanick and Garrett Camp in 2008.
 While the initial prototype was built by Garett, the application went live in 2010.
-Back then building Uber like app was a challenging and time consuming task.
+Back then build Uber like app was a challenging and time consuming task.
 However, today there are many mobile app development companies that can help you create apps like Uber within weeks.

 In the initial days, the name was UberCab and the services included hailing a black luxury car.
 The name was changed from UberCab to Uber very soon.
 And here is a summary of Uber’s journey over the years.